 PSA 315 is the Philippine Standard on Auditing equivalent of ISA 315.
 The International Auditing and Assurance Standards Board (IAASB) issued a revised ISA 315 in 2019, and individual jurisdictions then adopted it into their own frameworks.
 In the Philippines, it became PSA 315.
 In the UK, it became ISA (UK) 315 (Revised July 2020).
 The requirements are essentially the same – identifying and assessing the risks of material misstatement – with some local modifications to reflect jurisdiction-specific regulation.

-The key changes in the revision included a more explicit requirement to assess inherent risk and control risk separately (previously, these could be assessed in combination), a new concept placing inherent risk on a spectrum, expanded requirements on understanding IT, and clearer links between the risk assessment process and the auditor’s responses under ISA 330.
+The revision brought four key changes.
+First, an explicit requirement to assess inherent risk and control risk separately rather than in combination.
+Second, a new concept placing inherent risk on a spectrum.
+Third, expanded requirements on understanding IT.
+Fourth, clearer links between the risk assessment process and the auditor’s responses under ISA 330.

 Inherent risk factors

-The revised ISA 315 introduced the concept of inherent risk factors – specific characteristics that affect how likely it is that an assertion about a class of transactions, account balance, or disclosure contains a misstatement that could be material.
+The revised ISA 315 introduced the concept of inherent risk factors.
+These are specific characteristics that make a misstatement more likely.
+They apply to assertions about a class of transactions, an account balance, or a disclosure – and they help the team judge whether any misstatement could be material.
 Where inherent risk will be higher, the auditor needs to respond with more targeted audit procedures.
 The standard identifies five factors:

 - Complexity – transactions or disclosures that involve complex calculations, multiple data sources, or subjective interpretation of accounting standards